eth-cscs/spack-batteries-included/README.md

 - Gentoo
 - Windows Subsystem for Linux 2 with any of the above distro's.

-The system dependencies are glibc 2.17 and above and optionally the fusermount executable.
-If your system supports rootless containers it likely has fusermount installed already!
+The system dependencies are `glibc 2.17` and above and optionally the `fusermount` executable.
+If your system supports rootless containers it likely has `fusermount` installed already!

-## Differences from AppImage runtime
+## Differences and improvements over AppImage runtime
-- it uses `zstd` for good compression;
+- spack.x uses `zstd` for faster decompression;
-- it dynamically links against libfuse instead of dlopen'ing it, this is to support the latest version of squashfuse without patching it everywhere.
+- spack.x has an entirely static binary for the runtime
+- spack.x can extract itself without libfuse.so or libfuse3.so present on the
+  system.

 ## Caveats
 **immutability** The squashfs mountpoint is a readonly folder, meaning that